television

 Notable milestones include its acquisition of NBCUniversal in 2011 and Sky Group in 2018 which significantly boosted its global presence.

-Who Owns Comcast?
+Who Owns Comcast: Largest Shareholders

 Comcast is a publicly traded company listed on the NASDAQ stock exchange under the ticker symbol CMCSA.